 You can find a full list of emergency contact numbers for different areas on the NHS website.

-Please don't be afraid to reach out if you are suffering from any dental pain or discomfort; we will help you in any ways we can and book you in to see us as soon as possible.
+Please don't be afraid to reach out if you are suffering from any dental pain or discomfort; we will help you in any way that we can and book you an appointment to see us as soon as possible.